santiagoRuiz1314/Piedra-Lagarto-Papa-Tijera-Papel-Heavy-Spock/README.md

 At the desktop size, the game fits without any issues.
 All 5 player choice buttons fit across the screen and the game looks balanced and centralised.

 ### Code Validation
+Using W3C Markup validation the code has been checked for errors with the following results:

+HTML, Game page (index.html):
+- 1 error: button element must not be within an anchor element
+- This error was addressed by setting up a "Rule button" event listener and using JavaScript code (window.open) to open a new tab with the rules page when the button is clicked.

+HTML, Rules page (rules.html):
+- 1 error: bad attribute using height 600px with img element.

+CSS, (style.css):
+- No errors reported

 # Bugs
 1. Upon publishing the site with GitHub it was clear that relative pathways were not working and caused a problem with loading the images on the website.
 This was easily fixed by updating all the file pathways to absolute.